Joseph N. Welch: Acting

 Welch played a Michigan judge in Otto Preminger's Anatomy of a Murder (1959).
 He said he took the role because "it looked like that was the only way I'd ever get to be a judge."
 Welch actually took the part on the condition that his wife, Agnes, would be in the film.
 She was cast as a juror.
 He was nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture and a BAFTA Award for Best Newcomer for the role.
 He also narrated the television shows Omnibus and Dow Hour of Great Mysteries.

 Personal life

 His first wife, Judith Lyndon, died on December 21, 1956, and he married Agnes Rodgers Brown in 1957.
-After remarrying, he moved to Harwichport, Massachusetts, on Cape Cod, where he lived until his death.
+After remarrying, he moved to Harwich Port, Massachusetts, on Cape Cod, where he lived until his death.

 Sixteen days before his 70th birthday, and fifteen months after the release of Anatomy of a Murder, Welch suffered a heart attack and died on October 6, 1960, at Cape Cod Hospital in Hyannis, Massachusetts.